 The model was developed by the Women's Legal Service in Brisbane.

-The pilots are taking place in five locations across the country and are part of the Australian Government's response to the Time for Action report by the National Council to Reduce Violence against Women.
-The pilot will conclude on 30 April 2013.
+The pilots took place in five locations across the country as part of the former Australian Government's response to the Time for Action report by the National Council to Reduce Violence against Women.
+The pilots concluded on 30 April 2013.

-The Australian Institute of Family Studies was commissioned to evaluate the pilot.
-The Final Evaluation Report is available on the Family Law Publications page .
+The Australian Institute of Family Studies was commissioned to evaluate the pilots.
+The Final Evaluation Report is available on the Family Law Publications page.